-The award-winning Timothy Verville’s performances are hailed by reviewers as “a dazzling musical experience.”
-His enriching programs, spirit of collaborative creation, and promotion of the arts has produced enrichment and genuine impact in communities.
-These innovative and engaging approaches in the concert hall position him as a uniquely multifaceted and multitalented conductor in the modern orchestral world.
+The award-winning Timothy Verville’s performances are hailed by reviewers as “awe-inspiring” and for “bringing down the house.”
+(Atlanta Arts Scene).
+He is praised for possessing “finely focused conducting, (in which) the energy and pace of the music never sagged” (Tulsa World).
+His innovative, imaginative, and musically engaging approaches in the concert hall position him as a uniquely multifaceted and multi-talented conductor of the modern orchestral world.

-In 2008, Timothy began a relationship with the Boston Chamber Orchestra that would encompass over a decade of music making.
-Initially serving as Associate Conductor and later Principal Guest Conductor, he continues an ongoing association with the ensemble.
-Timothy recorded music by Vaughan Williams for the orchestra’s 2013 international CD release.
+In 2007, Verville began a relationship with the Boston Chamber Orchestra that would encompass over a decade of music-making.
+Beginning as an instrumentalist in the orchestra, he was asked to become Associate Conductor and later Principal Guest Conductor.
+He recorded music by Vaughan Williams for the orchestra’s 2013 international CD release.

-Previously he has served as Music Director and Conductor of the North Valley Chamber Orchestra, Scottsdale Baroque Orchestra, and as Conductor of the Pollard Theatre.
+Additional previous engagements include Music Director and Conductor of the North Valley Chamber Orchestra (AZ), Scottsdale Baroque Orchestra (AZ), and Conductor of the Pollard Theatre (OK).

-With an interest in a wide range of repertoire, Timothy commissions and conducts regional, national, and world premiere compositions which have encompassed operatic, chamber, and symphonic music.
+Verville commissions and conducts regional, national, and world premiere compositions which have encompassed operatic and symphonic music.
 He has counseled young and emerging composers across the country and worked with the Tucson Symphony’s Young Composers Project, which Yo-Yo Ma praised as an “extraordinary program.”

-An award winner in the American Prize for Orchestral Performance, Timothy was mentored by esteemed conductors James DePreist, Bruce Hangen, Timothy Russell, and additionally in masterclasses with David Effron, Markand Thakar, and Neil Varon.
+An award winner in the American Prize for Orchestral Performance, Verville was mentored by esteemed conductors James DePreist, Bruce Hangen, Timothy Russell, and additionally worked in masterclasses with David Effron, Markand Thakar, and Neil Varon.

-Timothy resides in Georgia with his wife and two children.
+Timothy Verville resides in Georgia with his wife and two children.